Krizeon/CS435-Robot/README.md

 The task division fell into place naturally: Kevin wanted to design and build the robot parts, Dylan wanted to implement a wifi-communication system with the ESP32 and design a website with buttons for controlling the device.

+# Future Work
+Overall, we're very happy with how our project turned out!
+It was a fantastic experience having to go through the research, trial, and troublshooting phases of building a embedded system project.
+Howeber, some aspects of our project that we'd like to improve are the autonomous mode, user interface, and robot construction.

+Autonomous Mode: Our current implementaiton of autonomous mode is pretty simplistic - it boils down to "go forward, and turn right if an obstacle appears in front of the robot."
+This was adequate for our project, as the focus of this build wans't the autonomous mode, but rather the wholstic creation and implementation of an embedded system.
+As it was, our autonomous mdoe worked to ensure that our various peripherals (motors, distance sensor) were working correciton,

 # References
 https://www.geeksforgeeks.org/python-bytearray-function/